-I didn’t really notice, then, the complete lack of expense reports available.
+I didn’t really notice, then, the complete lack of blog expense reports available.

 Just as income reports are an invaluable learning too, so – I believe – would be expense reports.
 So I’ve decided to share mine with you for the first year of my blog’s life.
-I’ll detail here exactly what this blog cost me, why I chose to spend on that particular thing, and if it was worth it or not.
+I’ll detail here exactly what this blog cost me in year 1, why I chose to spend on that particular thing, and if it was worth it or not.

 UPDATE: I have decided that I will no longer share new income reports on the blog for 2017.
 Because I understand the value of income reports as a learning tool, I am still sending these reports out to my blogging email list.
 Get on the email list to receive income reports here.

 Blog Expenses 2016